anahita83radfar/yoga-lovers/README.md

 ### Content
 - The font in the Yoga Lovers website were taken from Google Fonts [Google Fonts](https://fonts.google.com/)
 - The icons in the footer and sign up form were taken from [Font Awesome](https://fontawesome.com/)
 - The code to make zoom effect animation on the home page and courses page banner, and the code to make sign up form was taken from the CI [Love Running](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode/tree/main/03-creating-the-hero-image/02-hero-image-animation) project.
+- The code to appear the cover text on overlay images on the courses section on the Home page and the main section on the Courses page was taken from [Specific YouTube Tutorial](https://www.youtube.com/watch?v=oYRda7UtuhA&list=PLjwm_8O3suyP5kGKmwS_DM0Hs1j7fshi5&index=1)

 ### Media
+- The logo image on the navigation bar is from [Clipart Library](http://clipart-library.com/clip-art/yoga-transparent-background-10.htm)
 - The photos used on the home page, the courses page, and the sign up page are from [Pexels](https://www.pexels.com/sv-se/sok/yoga/)